How to Fix Go Back to Windows 10 Button Not Working on Windows 11

 2. Verify If Windows.old Folder Exists

-The Windows.old folder contains files required to return to Windows 10.
+The Windows.old folder contains the files required to return to Windows 10, storing data from the previous installation so a rollback can be performed within the allowed period.

 1. Open File Explorer